 Haha!
 Yup and yup.
 To clarify, orgasms in married sex are fantastic!
 Orgasms with "ole dude" that you don't want to be tethered to the rest of your life...now, that's a problem.
 Here are 3 reasons why The Big O is a big problem:

-Orgasms make you think you currently belong with your sex partner.
+Orgasms make you think you belong with him.

-Orgasms don't consider whether your sex partner makes a good life partner.
+Orgasms don't consider whether he makes a good life partner.

-Orgasms don't factor in whether you really want that sex partner to be parenting your children.
+Orgasms don't factor in whether you really want him to parent your children.